What is Anycast DNS? A Plain-Language Guide

 - Now every router on the internet knows multiple paths to

-Result: traffic from each region of the internet ends up routed to the topologically nearest PoP.
+Result: traffic from each part of the internet ends up routed to the PoP preferred by BGP policy and topology.
 No central traffic director, no application-layer logic, no client-side configuration.
 It's all happening at the routing fabric.

 For a DNS query specifically: